Chart Color Schemes

 Burwood East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Seven projects identified by AreaSearch are likely to impact the area, significantly influencing its performance.
-Key projects include Tally Ho Major Activity Centre Structure Plan, SRL East - Works Package F - Stations - Glen Waverley to Box Hill, East Burwood Reserve Master Plan, and Blackburn South Exclusive Townhouse Collection.
-The following list details those most relevant.
+AreaSearch has identified seven projects that could impact the local area's performance.
+Key initiatives include the Tally Ho Major Activity Centre Structure Plan, SRL East - Works Package F - Stations - Glen Waverley to Box Hill, East Burwood Reserve Master Plan, and Blackburn South Exclusive Townhouse Collection.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.